Tropical methods for building real space sextics with totally real tritangent planes: Tangencies of multiplicity six

 Partial information on the Newton subdivision of $\sextic(x,y)$ is recorded on the left of~\autoref{fig:TreeShapedModifiedSkeleton}.
 In particular, we know that each of the edges of the square with vertices $(1,1)$, $(1,2)$, $(2,2)$ and $(2,1)$ forms a triangle with a vertex on the corresponding parallel boundary edge of the Newton polytope of $\sextic$.
+We let $(0,i)$, $(j,0)$, $(3,r)$ and $(3,k)$ be these vertices, as indicated in the figure.
 These triangles are dual cells to the vertices $p_1$, $p_2$, $p_4$ and $p_5$ of the skeleton of $\Gamma$ seen on the top-left of~\autoref{fig:chipFiringTreeShapeIntersections}.
-We let $(0,i)$, $(j,0)$, $(3,r)$ and $(3,k)$ be the aforementioned vertices, as indicated in~\autoref{fig:TreeShapedModifiedSkeleton}.

-The edge lengths of $\Gamma\cap \Lambda$ featuring in these two figures impose restrictions on the valuations of the remaining points in the Newton polytope of $\sextic(x,y)$.
+The edge lengths of $\Gamma \cap \Lambda$ featuring in these two figures impose restrictions on the valuations of the remaining points in the Newton polytope of $\sextic(x,y)$.
 Indeed, we have $\val(a_{22})=L_3$, whereas

 In addition, equalities for each expression are attained for a single choice of $p$, namely $p=i,j,r$ and $k$, respectively.
-Furthermore, since $L_1<L_2$ and $L_1<L_5$ we know that $j=1,2$.
+Furthermore, since $L_1<L_2$ and $L_1<L_5$ we know that $j$ is either $1$ or $2$.

 \begin{proof}[Proof of~\autoref{thm:treeShapeIntersections8}] We proceed in two steps, under the assumptions of~\eqref{eq:FixValuationsanda12Tobe1}.
 First, we perform a modification of $\RR^2$ along $\Lambda$ to reveal the tropical tangencies as proper intersections between the modifications of both $\Gamma$ and $\Lambda$.
 In order to do so, we must pick a suitable algebraic lift of $\Lambda$.
 Inspired by~\autoref{lm:initialFormsTreeShape} we pick the lift